 - Try this almond butter with my Buckwheat Porridge or with any type of hot cereal.

-- Speaking of breakfast, this would also go great with pancakes or waffles.
+- Speaking of breakfast, this would also go great with French Toast, Pancakes or Waffles.

 - Use it to make granola!
 I have a delicious Peanut Butter Granola recipe, substitute the peanut butter with almond butter.